IdentityServer/IdentityServer4/docs/quickstarts/2_resource_owner_passwords.rst

 Adding users
 ^^^^^^^^^^^^
-Just like there are in-memory stores for scopes and clients, there is also one for users.
+Just like there are in-memory stores for resources (aka scopes) and clients, there is also one for users.

 .. note:: Check the ASP.NET Identity based quickstarts for more information on how to properly store and manage user accounts.